What is a dedicated IP address for a VPN and do you need one

 Unfortunately, this level of privacy makes VPNs very appealing to hackers, spammers and other crooks.
 They often use VPNs to stop the authorities linking them to their dodgy activities.
 But although they're protected, there's still a price to be paid, often by the other VPN users.

-The problem happens as websites reality a VPN's IP addresses are a common source of hacks, spam and whatever else the attackers might try.
-They begin to restrict them.
+The problem happens as websites begin to see that a VPN's IP addresses are a common source of hacks, spam and assorted other attacks.
+They begin to restrict those IPs.
 And so, when you're connected to the VPN, you might find sites asking you to take extra security steps, go through some 'click all the tiles containing a bridge'-type captcha hassles, or sometimes even lock you out of the site entirely.

 What are the advantages of a dedicated IP VPN?